Reports of suspected slavery stall in UK due to coronavirus | Law-Order

 Anti-slavery charities said the pandemic meant frontline professionals - from police to social workers - had fewer opportunities to identify and engage with possible victims, while some resources were diverted into the COVID-19 response.
 "Sadly, this decrease in referrals is not due to there being less victims ... on our streets.
 In fact, quite the opposite," said Robyn Phillips, the London Project and Survivor Lead for the Human Trafficking Foundation.

 "The pandemic has exacerbated gaps in intelligence about victims who were being exploited by businesses that are closed; and with ... a decline of care services and police operations, opportunities for identification have decreased," she added.
-The Home Office was not immediately available to comment on the statistics.
-The ministry has previously said it is committed to tackling the crime and ensuring that victims receive support.
+The Home Office said it was transforming the NRM to improve the "speed, quality and independence of the decision making".

-People who say they have been enslaved enter the National Referral Mechanism (NRM) and access care, from housing and healthcare to legal aid, while the government considers their claim.
-The process can take from weeks to several years.
-About three-quarters of the suspected victims referred to the NRM last year were male, the data showed, and British, Albanian and Vietnamese were the most common nationalities.
+"We recognise victims are coming into contact with different services than they usually would during the pandemic such as healthcare settings," a spokesman said.
+"That is why we have worked to raise awareness of the indicators of modern slavery to ensure victims are identified, while law enforcement agencies have continued to pursue and prioritise modern slavery cases."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)